clauseHQ/demo-api-nodejs/README.md

 # Clause - API Sample

-This samples demonstrates how authenticate against the [Clause API](https://developers.clause.io) from a React single-page application (SPA).
+This sample demonstrates how authenticate against the [Clause API](https://developers.clause.io) from a React single-page application (SPA).

+## Warning

+This sample does not authenticate requests between the client and the server.
+You should secure API requests between your client and your server to protect your Clause data.

+The sample only demonstrates the server-side code for using the Clause API.

 ## Getting Started

-To use this sample, create a file `src/Auth/auth0-variables.js` with the contents:
+To use this sample, create a file `config.js` with the contents:
 ```
 export const AUTH_CONFIG = {
   domain: 'login.clause.io',